VictorSyntez/governance/docs/gf_controlled/member_business_policies.md

 # Steward Business Policies

-This is a Controlled Document of the Bedrock Governance Framework was approved by the Canadian Credential Network Board of Directors.
+This is a Controlled Document of the Canadian Credential Network Governance Framework was approved by the Canadian Credential Network Board of Directors.

 | Document Name | Steward Business Policies |
 | --- | --- |